jbarnette/house-styles/styles/audiosocket-ruby/README.md

 Yup, guidelines aren't laws.
 These are, though:

-* Follow these.
+* Follow the guidelines consistently.
 If you see code that doesn't, fix it.
 * Use your brain.
 Ignore the guidelines when it's appropriate.
 * ...but not unilaterally.
 * Obsess about this stuff.
 Make it damn near impossible to figure out